Appliance Repair Revelation: Troubleshooting Gas Stove Burner Ignition Problems

 You don’t have ignition and you don’t even hear clicking.

 First, verify that the spark module is getting the 120v on terminal L when you turn on any one of the surface switches.
-If it is, and still no spark, that module is DOA–replace it.
+If it is, and still no spark, that module is DOA, replace it– Part Number: spark module

 To learn more about your range/stove/oven, or to order parts, click here.